awsdocs/aws-doc-sdk-examples/python/example_code/emr/README.md

 Shows how to write a job step that uses Apache Spark to read data from the [Amazon Customer Reviews Dataset](https://s3.amazonaws.com/amazon-reviews-pds/readme.html) and query the data for top-rated products in specific categories that contain keywords in their product titles.
-Results are written to an Amazon S3 bucket.
+Results are written to an Amazon Simple Storage Service (Amazon S3) bucket.
 <!--custom.scenarios.emr_Scenario_LongLivedEmrCluster.end-->

 #### Create a short-lived Amazon EMR cluster and run a step